- What data do we collect and how do we use it?

 - Basic user information: email address, full name, birthday, shoe size, and preferred side.
 This data is available for all members within the society / section.
 The user’s name and email address are also shared with the website owners when they contact the support or give feedback.

 - Daily body statistics: weight, resting heart rate, mood indicator, hours of sleep, heart rate variability, injuries.
 This data is by default shared with the user’s coaches (crew coaches and head coaches).
-Coaches of crews can choose to make the daily body statistics available to all athletes of the same crew.
-Users have the option to disable the sharing of bodystats via their profile settings.
-The anonymized daily body statistics can be used by Flux ICT for statistical analysis of the user base as well as to conduct research on injury prevention and performance development.
+For each collected quantity, the coaches can configure whether it is shared with the whole crew, the coaches of the crew (incl. head coaches) or not available for any team member.
+Users have the option to choose make their bodystats private, to share them with only the coaches or with all crew members via their profile settings.
+If a user chooses to share their bodystats, restrictions placed by the coaches on the bodystats page still limit the visibility of the bodystats indicators.
+Anonymized daily body statistics can be used by Flux ICT for statistical analysis of the user base as well as to conduct research on injury prevention and performance development.

 - Correspondence with support and feedback: this data is shared with the website owners and support team to answer the user’s questions.
 All correspondence and shared data will be saved for future references.